kahkeng/flask-compress/README.md

     return app
 ```

-In terms of automatically compressing your assets using gzip, passing your [`flask.Flask`](http://flask.pocoo.org/docs/latest/api/#flask.Flask) object to the `flask_compress.Compress` object is all that needs to be done.
+In terms of automatically compressing your assets, passing your [`flask.Flask`](http://flask.pocoo.org/docs/latest/api/#flask.Flask) object to the `flask_compress.Compress` object is all that needs to be done.

 ## Options